fish-shell/fish-shell/doc_src/language.rst

   # works, because it was executed like
   test -n "one two three"

+.. [#] Unlike bash or zsh, which will join with the first character of $IFS (which usually is space).

+Derefencing variables
+'''''''''''''''''''''

 The ``$`` symbol can also be used multiple times, as a kind of "dereference" operator (the ``*`` in C or C++), like in the following code::

     set foo a b c